muhammadshaban89/Ansible-Learn/Ansible_Architecture/README.md

 ```
 Explaining all options:

-* inventory  => Specifies the path to the inventory file.
+- **inventory:** 		Specifies the path to the inventory file.
-* remote_user => The name of the user to log in as on the managed hosts.
+- **remote_user:** 		The name of the user to log in as on the managed hosts.
 If not specified, the current user's name is used
-* ask_pass => Whether or not to prompt for an SSH password.
-Can be
-false if using SSH public key authentication.
+- **ask_pass:** 		Whether or not to prompt for an SSH password.
+Can befalse if using SSH public key authentication.
-* become => Whether to automatically switch user on the managed host (typically to root) after connecting.
+- **become:** 			Whether to automatically switch user on the managed host (typically to root) after connecting.
 This can also be specified by a play
-* become_method => How to switch user (typically sudo, which is the default, but su is an option).
+- **become_method:** 	How to switch user (typically sudo, which is the default, but su is an option).
-* become_user =>The user to switch to on the managed host (typically root, which is the default)
+- **become_user:** 		The user to switch to on the managed host (typically root, which is the default)
-* become_ask_pass =>Whether to prompt for a password for your become_method.
+- **become_ask_pass:**	Whether to prompt for a password for your become_method.
 Defaults to false.

 -  By default, Ansible connects to managed hosts using the SSH protocol.